NeutronStarDAO/ConstellationBook-English/src/3.ChainKey/Chainkey.md

 * The first random beacon of the current epoch, which is the random number seed needed to generate new blocks.
 * Threshold signature of the subnet.
 This can verify validity and authority of the CUP.

-The CUP still relies on threshold BLS signatures, which are fundamental to subnet consensus.
-The replicated state of the entire subnet is several hundred GBs, too large.
-So we can split the entire subnet state into chunks, then convert into a Merkle tree.
-We just need to give the root of the Merkle tree to the replicas for a low threshold signature! (\*\^▽^*)
+The catch-up packet still leans on threshold BLS signatures because, let's face it, threshold BLS signatures are the lifeblood of subnet consensus.
+The replication state of the whole subnet is a hefty beast, running into the hundreds of Gs.
+That's way too much for comfort.
+So, what do we do?
+Chop up the whole subnet state into chunks and transform it into a Merkle tree.
+Just toss the root node of that Merkle tree to the replicas for a breeze of a low-threshold signature! (\*\^▽^*)

 <div class="center-image">
 <img src="assets/Chainkey/image-20231008161915908.png" alt="image-20231008161915908" style="zoom:50%;" />